Asteezy24/Yeezy-Raffle-Scripts/README.md

 YME UNIVERSE: if the raffle entry is successful you will get one email per entry.
 Be prepared for a flooded inbox.

+Boutique1: Servers a little slow, might take a little longer.
+No email for an entry.